IgniteUI/igniteui-docfx/en/components/general/update-guide.md

 ## From 11.0.x to 11.1.x
 * IgxGrid, IgxTreeGrid, IgxHierarchicalGrid
     * The `onPagingDone` output is removed from the grid.
+Other paging inputs/outputs like `page`, `perPage`, `totalPages`, `nextPage`, `previousPage`, `paginate` are deprecated and will also be removed in a future major release.

+    If any of these are used in your application, you will need to migrate to using an external paginator for the grid and use the corresponding inputs/outputs exposed by the external paginator.

-Other paging inputs/outputs like `page`, `perPage`, `totalPages` are deprecated and will also be removed in a future major release.
-If needed to make use of any of those, an external paginator should be used.
-It is recommended to use the `IgxPaginator` as an external component.
-See [Paginator Component](../grid/paging#paginator-component-demo) topic, which also includes sections that cover remote data scenarios.
+    It is recommended to use the `igx-paginator` as an external paginator, where the naming of the corresponding properties is exactly the same (except that `onPagingDone` migrates to `pagingDone`).
+See [Paginator Component](../grid/paging#reusable-paginator-component-in-angular) topic, which also includes sections that cover remote data scenarios.

+    If `onPagingDone` is not used in your application, only any of the other properties, your application will still work until these are removed in a future major release.

 ## From 10.2.x to 11.0.x
 * IgxGrid, IgxTreeGrid, IgxHierarchicalGrid